High Court rules against state electric vehicle charges

 "The ZLEV charge is, as its name suggests, a tax on ZLEVs.
 For that reason, it is a duty of excise," the court found in a split decision.

-The outcome is expected to affect more than just Victorian drivers as attorneys-general for all states and territories intervened to argue for the right to tax road users and two states have announced plans to do so in 2027.
+Two years ago, Mr Barr described road user fees for electric vehicles as "inevitable" but also flagged a reconsideration in 2027, when NSW indicated it would reassess.

+The new ruling now throws up the thorny question of how road funding levels are sustained into the future given a slowly diminishing income from fuel excise.

-Victorian drivers Chris Vanderstock and Kath Davies launched the lawsuit shortly after the state government introduced its ZLEV road user charge.
+Victorian drivers Chris Vanderstock and Kath Davies launched the lawsuit shortly after the state government introduced its ZLEV road user charge in 2021.

-The law charges electric and hydrogen vehicle owners 2.8 cents for each kilometre they travel during the year and plug-in hybrid vehicle owners 2.3 cents.
+The law charges electric and hydrogen vehicle owners 2.8c for each kilometre they travel during the year and plug-in hybrid vehicle owners 2.3c.

 Hybrid vehicles are exempt.